 The basis of any successful website relies on a few essential factors.
 It has to be well designed in such a way that it is both intuitive to use and attractive to your average user.
-Nothing turns off experienced web-users as much as a website that looks like it’s still stuck in the late ‘90s or one that it’s impossible to find even the most basic information.
+Nothing turns off experienced web-users as much as a website that looks like it’s still stuck in the late ‘90s or one where it’s impossible to find even the most basic information.

 Such basics require passion and organisation, which are two vital points that result in the longevity of the site.
-To keep the website alive and kicking, though, along with your own passion for keeping it going, monetising the site can be a huge incentive to carry on with it in the years ahead.
+To keep the website alive and kicking, though, along with your own passion for keeping it going, monetizing the site can be a huge incentive to carry on with it in the years ahead.

 Film blogging, on the other hand, doesn’t have quite the widespread appeal of travel or tech and is, in most regards, fairly niche, even when it deals with the most popular forms of popular entertainment like superhero movies or hit TV shows.

-On the other hand, though, there are fewer opportunities when it comes to monetising, which is ironic considering how incredibly profitable the film industry has been almost since its inception.
-It also has the kind of widespread appeal that things like finance, tech or travel don’t have, simply by virtue of the fact that going to the cinema, let alone catching a film on free TV, is considerably cheaper than buying the latest ultra HD TV or travelling across the United States or Europe.
+However, there are fewer opportunities when it comes to monetizing, which is ironic considering how incredibly profitable the film industry has been almost since its inception.
+It also has the kind of widespread appeal that things like finance, tech, or travel don’t have, simply by virtue of the fact that going to the cinema, let alone catching a film on free TV, is considerably cheaper than buying the latest ultra HD TV or travelling across the United States or Europe.

 Stick to the niche

-The most critical aspect of monetising any blog or website is to stick with the niche.
+The most critical aspect of monetizing any blog or website is to stick with the niche.
 Most of your visitors will come to the site to read about the latest in movie news and if your affiliate links are for kitchen utensils, the chance that they will click it is pretty low.

-Similarly, musicals can be easily connected to music products of all sorts and just about any genre goes well with links to audio-visual technology.
-We are living in the age of the geek and a film blog falls squarely within that niche; a niche that also includes comic books, role-playing games, video gaming, music, toy collecting and premium TV.
+Similarly, musicals can be easily connected to music products of all sorts, and just about any genre goes well with links to audio-visual technology.
+We are living in the age of the geek, and a film blog falls squarely within that niche — a niche that also includes comic books, role-playing games, video gaming, music, toy collecting, and premium TV.

-So, yes, understand that you can’t just advertise any old thing on your film blog and, indeed, the wrong kind of advertisements can send your potential audience running in the opposite direction but in an industry as massive as the movies, it’s easy to find a boatload of common interests to advertise on the site that goes well beyond just the films themselves.
+So, yes, understand that you can’t just advertise any old thing on your film blog and, indeed, the wrong kind of advertisements can send your potential audience running in the opposite direction.
+But in an industry as massive as the movies, it’s easy to find a boatload of common interests to advertise on the site that goes well beyond just the films themselves.

 Online retail link-up

 However, joining the various affiliate programs of big online retail shops like Amazon is a great way to make some money.
-Since they have a wide selection of products, especially with regards to entertainment, links can easily lead to DVDs, music, memorabilia and other products that might interest a film fan.
+Since they have a wide selection of products, especially with regard to entertainment, links can easily lead to DVDs, music, memorabilia, and other products that might interest a film fan.